the-alex-g/CornerstoneCompo2022/README.md

 ### Third-Party Assets

 [SpaceMono](https://fonts.google.com/specimen/Space+Mono) font, used under the Open Font License.
-A copy of this license can be found in the project (OFL.txt).
+A copy of this license can be found in the project.